Libvisual/libvisual/libvisual/README.md

 ------------------

-Libvisual is a library that acts as a middle layer between applications that want audio visualisation, and audio visualisation plugins.
+Libvisual is a library that acts as a middle layer between Applications that want audio visualisation, and audio visualisation plugins.
 It is aimed at providing a common interface between application developers with a need for audio visualisation and developers who write visualisations.